claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ![Automation Indicator](../img/parameters/automation-indicator.png)

-The actual value of a parameter (the base value plus the parameter curve) will be displyed on the slider in the Voice panel based on the current playhead position, and will reflect the real-time value of the parameter during playback.
+The actual value of a parameter (the base value plus the parameter curve) will be displayed on the slider in the Voice panel based on the current playhead position, and will reflect the real-time value of the parameter during playback.

 ![type:video](../img/parameters/parameter-live-visualizer.mp4)